Our infrastructure engineer participated in Google Cloud Next

 It was my first time participating in a large-scale event since joining the company

-but I think I was able to confidently communicate what they were looking for and what I could offer them, based on my experience as an infrastructure engineer and the knowledge I had learned
+, I think I was able to confidently convey what they were looking for and what we could offer, based on

 I would love to participate again next time, so I will continue to hone my skills until then